-Parents can arrange a baptism by calling the Parish Office and attending an instructional session.
+Parents can arrange a baptism by calling the Rectory Office and attending an instructional session.
 Please fill out the Request for Baptism form below and return it to Ginny Beauchamp.

 Our parish staff are available to answer any questions you may have.

-Children aged 8 or older may participate in a process called the Children’s Catechumenate which is the Rite of Christian Initiation for Adults adapted for Children.
-The Children’s Catechumenate is a two year program which culminates at the Easter Vigil (the second year) with the reception of baptism, First Holy Communion and in some cases, confirmation.
+Children aged eight years old or older may participate in a process called the Children’s Catechumenate which is the Rite of Christian Initiation for Adults adapted for Children.
+The Children’s Catechumenate is a two-year program which culminates at the Easter Vigil (the second year) with the reception of baptism, First Holy Communion and in some cases, confirmation.
 Please contact Sister Regina Rosarii for more information.

 For any adults who have not already been baptized into the Christian faith, receiving the Sacrament of Baptism is part of becoming Catholic.